ptvrdy/doi-parser/README.md

 **Title of Program:**  DOI Parser for Postman

-**Description of the Program:** This program takes CSV files and transforms them to JSON files that can then be pushed to the DOE's IAD API.
-These files are mostly compliant with Datacite's DOI metadata standards, but have important difference that are due to the DOE's IAD API.
+**Description of the Program:** This program takes CSV files and transforms them to JSON files that can then be pushed to DOE's IAD API.
+These files are mostly compliant with Datacite's DOI metadata standards, but they have important differences that are due to the DOE's IAD API.
 The record metadata is based off of Datacite's 4.4 schema version.

 **Dataset Archive Link:** https://github.com/tvrdy-ctr/doi-parser